-We also host talks and events relating to the opera industry.
-Recently our postgraduate students had the opportunity to hear a talk by John Snelson, Commissing Editor at the Royal Opera House, Covent Garden, about the processes by which programme books come to press.
+We also host talks and events relating to the opera industry, for example, by John Snelson, Commissioning Editor at the Royal Opera House, Covent Garden, about the processes by which programme books come to press.

 Details of our previous conferences can be found below: